dmuenz/KeepWiFiOn/README.md

   * turn_on_wifi
 2. Open Terminal and run the command `~/Downloads/install_KeepWiFiOn --local`

 In this case Step 2 will use the files you already downloaded.
 Note that all 4 downloaded files must be in the same directory (e.g. ~/Downloads).
+After installing you can delete all the downloaded files if you'd like.

 The advantage of Option 2 is that if something goes wrong during installation, you can try again without having to redownload the files every time.